How To Make Roti Phulka or Chapati

 Roti or Indian bread is a round shaped flat un-fermented bread made on a daily basis across India.
 This is served with sabzi (a dry vegetable) or lentils (dal) or with both at home with lunch and dinner daily.
 It can be served also with any special dish like Paneer Makhani, Kadai Paneer, Dum Aloo or even non-veg dishes like Butter Chicken, Mutton Korma etc. Simple roti is made with whole wheat flour, you can add ghee or milk while kneading the dough to make the roti more soft.
 Roti, phulka or chapati are the same thing with different names in different regions of India are made with different thickness according to different culture and choice of different regions of India.
 The main part of the soft roti recipe is the kneading of the dough for the roti.
 We are sharing here detailed roti recipe that involves kneading the dough to make a soft and delicious roti.

 |Wheat Flour (Aata)||3 Cup + For Dusting||Water||As Required|

 |Ghee (Optional)||1 Tablespoon||Milk (Optional)||1/2 Cup|

-Note : Use either milk or ghee to make the roti more soft.
+Note : Use either milk or ghee to make the it more soft.
 There is no need to use both simultaneously.

-When the roti starts puff, flip it to cook on the other side on direct flame.
-The roti will be more puffed.
+- When it starts puff, flip it to cook on the other side on direct flame.
+This will be more puffed.
 Do not over-cook it otherwise it will burn.

-Roti is ready.
+- Roti is ready.
 Similarly, cook all the rotis.
-Serve hot roti with vegetables, dal or any paneer dishes.
+Serve hot with vegetables, dal or any paneer dishes.

 To View the video recipe Click Here